STAND. COM. REP. NO. 2655

 State of Hawaii

-Your Committee on Ways and Means, to which was referred S.B.
-No. 2822 entitled:
+Your Committee on Education and Housing, to which was referred S.C.R.
+No. 28 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2822, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2822, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Education and Housing that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 28, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
+No. 28, S.D.
+1.